 I'm convinced that AI art challenges us to rethink what art is and how it is made to a degree we have not experienced since Duchamp created his readymade fountain sculpture.

 As the father of conceptual art, Duchamp discounted the importance of the making process and aesthetic value of art and instead emphasized the artist's concept or idea as the key element.
 With Fountain, he took a urinal, turned it on its side, and "created a new thought for that object," forcing us to consider if it could be art.

-Artificially intelligent art flips this, not just creating a new thought for an object, but creating an object capable of doing the thinking and creating for us.
-And while others have been working on AI art, I think Robbie's Nudes stand out as a watershed moment.
+Artificially intelligent art flips this, not just creating a new thought for an object, but creating an object capable of doing some of the thinking and creating for us.
+Granted it is early and AI is mostly augmenting human creativity at this stage, I think Robbie's Nudes stand out as a watershed moment.